 YES!
 Magazine provides internships for qualified individuals in the editorial departments (both print and online), the education department, and the media and outreach department.
 Each internship offers a valuable work experience in a supportive and motivating work environment.
 Here is our current crop of amazing interns:

-Chris Francis, Editorial Intern (Spring 2013)
+Erika Lundahl, Editorial Intern (Fall 2013)

-Kristin Hugo, Online Editorial Intern (Spring 2013)
+Erin Sagen, Online Editorial Intern (Summer 2013)

 Erin Sagen has been writing and sharing stories for as long as she can remember.
 A recent graduate of the University of North Carolina at Chapel Hill, Erin specialized in multimedia journalism, producing documentary shorts, web content, and graphic design that highlighted stories about women and spirituality.
 In addition to reporting and managing online content for YES!, she is launching two blogs this summer—Health With Heart, focusing on health and women's issues, and Sagen Screen Review, sharing editorial space with her brother Evin to critique films new and old.
 She continues to search for stories where community, justice, and love transcend human struggle.

 Rachael’s first childhood career aspiration was to be a writer, and she has come full circle back to that aspiration at YES!.
 She is a recent graduate of the University of Washington and holds a B.A. in Social Science with a focus in Law, Politics and Economy.
 Her passion for social justice can be traced back to a feminist poem written at age twelve, and she plans to spend her life fighting for revolutionary change through her writing and activism.
 She is proud to have participated in the Occupy movement, and is now involved in climate justice and civil liberties activism.
 In her free time she writes a blog, A Fierce Green Fire, focused on political analysis, and enjoys being outdoors, reading, and spending time with her loved ones.
 She is excited to explore her interest in a journalism career at YES!